 Hold the Hairline’s Take

 Does HairMax work?
 Do we recommend the Hair Max LaserComb?
-The short answer is yes, the longer answer is it depends.
+The short answer is yes (it is FDA approved), the longer answer is it depends.
 We suggest purchasing the laser comb if one (or more) of the following circumstances are true for you:

 - Your dead-set on beating hair loss at all costs.
 You don’t mind having a large regime and don’t mind the daily/weekly repetition.
 It is okay by you to have multiple products in your arsenal to combat the condition.
 You’re willing to follow the treatment plan religiously.